dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 renderer.render(scene, camera);
 ```

 This might prove to be a good start at least, but in order to really know what is going on with face normals I might need to use some kind of helper to see what the direction of each normal vector is.
 With that said in this example I am making use of the THREE.VertextNormalsHelper which I can add to a project on top of the threejs file.
 This file should be located in the examples folder of the threejs Github repository.
-When using the normals helper it is clear that the normals attribute is what is used to find out what side of a triable is the front side of it which is why I am using the THREE.BackSide and THREE.FrontSide values for the side values of the materials that I am using for these mesh objects.

 ### 1.3 - The uv attribute